Yuta-chan/Data-Visualization-Portfolio/Personal Light Novel Collection Dashboard/README.md

 ```

 ### Compilation and execution
-To run the app, set the working directory to the project's root folder and execute the following commands in your R console:
+To run the app, set the working directory to the project's root folder and execute the following commands in your R console after running the `process_and_save_data.R` file:

 ```R
 library(shiny)